 An acceptable second-year paper will exposit an interesting finance question, collect appropriate data to test relevant hypotheses (if the paper is empirical, which most are), undertake careful econometric analysis of the data, and interpret the results.
 The purpose of this exercise is for the student to learn how to identify a researchable topic and execute it.
 As such, papers replicating or extending existing work are acceptable.
 Students must present (defend) their second year papers during the first month of the Fall semester.
 This presentation constitutes the oral examination required by the Graduate School for admission to candidacy, and hence will be evaluated by the student's supervisory committee.

-We will not be accepting applications for the fall 2015 term.
-Our next admissions will be in the fall 2016 term.
+We will be accepting applications for the fall 2016 term.

 Stuzin Hall 321